ISO 13485 certification – how to prepare?

 Understanding of the requirements

 It is necessary to be aware that ISO (not only 13485 but also others, such as 9001 or 27001) is not a list of instructions on what to do and how to work in order to pass the certification.
-It is a certain catalogue of practices and requirements which should be implemented in the organization in order to comply with the standard.
+It is a certain catalogue of practices and requirements which should be implemented in the organization must meet the required standard.

 But actually how?
 This matter is not indicated in the standard.
 ISO is very logical.
 And so, by logic – there are too many organizations on the market acting different ways, manufacturing different devices and taking advantage of different opportunities, so preparing a document which describes the way of implementing anything in every organization is impossible.